 As temperature builds in the engine block, pressure builds as well.
 The cooling system is a pressurized system, but it is only designed to hold so much pressure.
 If your engine gets too hot, you may start to notice some of the rubber parts start to leak or even burst.

-If you experience this symptom, check your radiator cap as well to make sure it is the correct pressure for your vehicle.
+If you experience this symptom, first turn off the vehicle and stay away from it until it cools.
+Next, check your radiator cap as well to make sure it is the correct pressure for your vehicle.
 A radiator cap that holds too much pressure will also exhibit these symptoms.

 Can You Drive Without a Thermostat?